There aren't any images for this school. Be the first to show your picture to thousands of people!

 Academics

-American Military University provides over one hundred degree and certification opportunities for public service and national security professionals.
-Because all classwork is completed online, students who may not otherwise have the opportunity to pursue higher education because of job requirements may do so from the comfort of home and at times that are convenient to them.
+The course catalog lists over one hundred degree and certification programs for public service and national security professionals.
+Because all classwork is completed online, students who may not otherwise have the opportunity to pursue higher education because of job requirements may do so from home and at times that are convenient to them.
 There are several different degree and certificate options available depending on the applicant’s educational level and career goals.
 Students may choose from every level of education from auditing a class to obtaining a master’s degree.
-Following are some of the opportunities available from AMU.

 Associate’s Degrees

-American Military University offers both Associate of Arts and Associate of Science degrees.
+Both Associate of Arts and Associate of Science degrees are available.
 Some of the courses of study for the A.A. include accounting, business administration, weapons of mass destruction preparedness and the study of counter terrorism.
 Some of the A.S. courses of study include paralegal studies, computer applications and web publishing.

 Bachelor’s Degrees